 Can A Hydraulic Cylinder Be Used As A Pneumatic Cylinder?

-Hydraulic and Pneumatic systems have been the source of confusion for many years as their result and purpose seems to be extremely similar and or some would argue, the exact same!
+The source of confusion between hydraulic vs pneumatic cylinders has been going on for many years as their result and purpose seem to be extremely similar and some would argue, the exact same!
 So what does make these two applications so different?
 Can they be used interchangeably?
-How do each of them function that makes them different from the other?
-Let’s explore the differences and similarities of hydraulics and pneumatics so that we all have a better idea of what is best for each individual need.
+How does each of them function that makes them different from the other?
+Let’s explore the differences and similarities of pneumatic and hydraulic cylinders so that we all have a better idea of what is best for each individual needs.

-Similarities of the two are many!
-They both function in a very similar fashion, just with a different means of movement.
-Both hydraulics and pneumatics require similar components and the idea behind them both is that force is exerted resulting in the ability to do something such as living, spinning, moving, pushing, the possibilities are endless…
+The similarities of the two are many!
+They both function in a very similar fashion, just with different means of movement.
+Both hydraulics and pneumatics require similar components and the idea behind them both is that force is exerted resulting in the ability to do something such as living, spinning, moving, pushing.
+The possibilities are endless!

 If you have questions about your hydraulic or pneumatic cylinders or need to look into replacing your current cylinders, please see our pneumatic and hydraulic cylinders page and contact us today!